av31106/XMLIntoMySQLStoredProcedure/README.md

-# XMLIntoMySQLStoredProcedure
-Importing XML Data into MySQL Tables Using a Stored Procedure
+# Importing XML Data into MySQL Tables Using a Stored Procedure

 CREATE DATABASE xml_read;